Emotional Growth or Emotional Crisis?

 After a time, we came to a ravine – and he unhesitatingly scrambled down the steep, loose rock.
 I felt a lot of fear; but seeing his confidence, I thought “I should be like him.”
 I started down, fearfully gripping the slope.

 Before long, I started sliding out of control.
-Through some miracle and scraping my fingers into the rubble, I managed to avoid tumbling, but I still slid fast and eventually came to a halt against a rock, landing on my foot hard.
+Through some miracle and scraping my fingers into the rubble, I managed to avoid tumbling, but I still slid fast, then came to a halt against a rock, landing on my foot hard.
 After the immediate shock had passed, I limped my way painfully three miles back to the car with what turned out to be a broken leg.

 I had nearly ended my life.
 Why did this happen?